FusionAuth/fusionauth-site/site/_posts/2020-12-23-auth-facade-pattern.md

 ---
 layout: blog-post
-title: What is the auth facade pattern?
+title: Hide upstream identity providers with the Auth Facade
 description: How can the auth facade pattern help you deploy apps in customer's networks?
 author: Dan Moore
 image: blogs/ampio-customer-story/iot-company-picks-fusionauth-to-avoid-getting-distracted-by-auth-header-image.png